-§ 21 Invalidity of examinations
+§ 22 Invalidity of examinations

-- (1) If a candidate has cheated on an examination and this is not discovered until after the diploma has been issued, the examinations board may accordingly correct the examination results for the affected examination components and may declare the examination to be partially or completely failed. - (2) If the requirements for admission to the examination were not fulfilled, but without any intent on the candidate's part to deceive and this is not discovered until after the diploma has been issued, the passed examination will be considered compensation for this shortcoming.
-If the candidate intentionally gained admission to the examination through deceit, the examinations board will make a decision on the matter. - (3) The candidate will be given the opportunity to provide an explanation before the decision is made. - (4) The incorrect examination certificate will be confiscated, and, where applicable, a new certificate must be issued.
-If the examination has been graded as "failed" due to cheating or deceit, the Master's certificate will be confiscated along with the incorrect examination certificate.
-The statute of limitations for rendering a decision such as described in paragraph 1 and paragraph 2, sentence 2, is five years from the date on the examination diploma.
+(1) If a candidate has cheated on an examination and this is not discovered until after the diploma has been issued, the examinations board may correct the examination results for the affected examination components accordingly and may declare the examination to be partially or completely failed.

+- (2) If the requirements for admission to the examination were not fulfilled, but without any intent on the candidate's part to deceive and this is not discovered until after the diploma has been issued, the passed examination will be considered a compensation for this shortcoming.
+If the candidate intentionally gained admission to the examination through deceit, the examinations board will make a decision on the matter. - (3) The candidate will be given the opportunity to provide an explanation before the decision is made. - (4) Fraudulent examination diplomas will be confiscated and, if necessary, a new diploma will be issued.
+If the examination has been graded as "failed" due to cheating or deceit, the Master's certificate will be confiscated along with the fraudulent examination diploma.
+In accordance with paragraph 1 and paragraph 2, clause 2, a decision may not be made more than five years after the date indicated on the examination diploma.

-§ 22 Access to examination documents
+§ 23 Access to examination documents

-Once the examination procedure has been concluded, the candidate has the right to request access to examination documents within a reasonable period of time.
-Requests must be submitted in writing, and must be submitted within one year of completion of the examination procedure.
+After the examination procedure has been completed, the candidate has the right to request access to examination documents within a reasonable period of time.
+Requests must be made in writing, and must be submitted within one year of completion of the examination procedure.
 The chairperson of the examinations board will decide when and where such access will be granted.

-§ 23 Coming into force
+§ 24 Coming into force